 - Broke Your Arm Punching Out Cthulhu: Besides the fact that the Final Battle against Abeloth left Luke near-death and comatose for several weeks, it is repeatedly implied that they have only temporarily dealt with her.

-- The Chessmaster: Pulls off a huge Batman Gambit on the Lost Tribe, and manipulates Caedus towards the end of Legacy of the Force.
+- The Chessmaster: Pulls off a huge Batman Gambit on the Lost Tribe, manipulates Caedus towards the end of Legacy of the Force.
+In the latter series, he also pulls a Batman Gambit on Boba Fett.

 - Deadpan Snarker: Oh so very, very much, especially towards members of his family.
 Also gets in some priceless Snark-to-Snark Combat with the Lost Tribe.Taalon: I'm aware that you Jedi don't place the same value on discipline as we Sith do, but surely when a father gives a command, he expects his son to obey.Luke: That works for you?
 With teenagers?
 I hope you don't expect me to believe that.